Problems with Digesting Fat After Weight-Loss Surgery

 doesn’t get enough of vitamins.
 A, D, E, and K. These vitamins are fat-soluble.
 This

 means they dissolve in fat when they are inside your body.
-If you cannot absorb fat,
+If you can't absorb fat,

 you won’t be able to fully absorb or store these vitamins.